47 Orange Street

 - Transportation must be provided by the parent for ALL approved requests.

 - Requested school must meet COE eligibility and class size requirements.
-The only SJCSD schools eligible for 2017-18 are: Durbin Creek Elementary, PV/PV Rawlings Elementary, The Webster School and Murray Middle School.
+The only SJCSD schools eligible for 2018-19 are PV/PV Rawlings Elementary and The Webster School.

 - Parent must complete a separate application for each COE school to which the student would request consideration.
-Multiple students attending the same school will be listed on the same application.
+Multiple students attending the same school will need to be on separate applications.

 - There will be strict adherence to all stated deadlines.